alis93/hn-scraper/README.md

-This project scrapes the top posts from hackernews and prints them to stdout as json.
+# HN-Scraper

-Uses v0 of the hackernews api.
+A hackernews scraper implemented in Go that retrieves the top posts from hackernews and prints them to stdout as json.

 # Built With
 * Go     1.11.5